godotengine/godot-docs/learning/features/math/matrices_and_transforms.rst

 Multiplication by inverse
 -------------------------

-Multiplying a matrix by its inverse, results in identity
+Multiplying a matrix by its inverse, results in identity:

 ::